 If you have questions about health insurance reimbursement being considered income, you’re not alone.
 Health reimbursement arrangements (HRAs) have been around for years now but have really gained traction recently as regulatory changes gave them more accessible and more employers learn about all of the advantages they have to offer.
-One question we hear often is, “Is health insurance reimbursement considered income? or Is Health Insurance Reimbursement taxable?”
+One question we hear often is, “Is health insurance reimbursement considered income when an employer is reimbursing employees for health insurance? or Is Health Insurance Reimbursement taxable?”
 We'll answer that today, but first...a refresher.

 How health reimbursement works